Home | BaltimoreBrew.com

 “We will look for any code violations in the common areas of the building” – Housing Commissioner Alice Kennedy.

 The list of concerns at Ruscombe Gardens is large.
-With years of unanswered complaints – covering everything from repair issues to flooding to poor sanitation – residents have long felt like their complaints fell on deaf ears.
+With years of unanswered complaints – covering everything from repair issues to flooding to poor sanitation – residents have long felt that their complaints fell on deaf ears.

 “You can’t go into the office and address nothing with them,” said resident Patricia Walker.
 “They don’t wanna address problems.
 They’ll tell you anything to get you out.”